COVID-19 Road Test Requirements

 The vehicle must be in working condition, mechanically sound, and must have the following:

-- functioning headlights, brake lights and signal lights
+- functioning headlights, brake lights (including high-mount brake light(s) if equipped) and signal lights

 - functioning horn and speedometer